-Adopted Boulder County Land Use Code text amendments docket DC-17-0001 amending the County’s floodplain regulations, codified in Articles 4-400 et seq., and docket Z-17-0001 Zoning Map Amendments to the Floodplain Overlay District, became effective June 1, 2017.
+Adopted Boulder County Land Use Code text amendments in docket DC-17-0001 amending the County’s floodplain regulations, codified in Articles 4-400 et seq., and docket Z-17-0001 Zoning Map Amendments to the Floodplain Overlay District, became effective June 1, 2017.

 Sign up to receive updates via email or text message.
 You may unsubscribe from the list at any time.